MohamedWElteir/grades-checker/README.md

         "error": "Error starting background process for {username}: $ is not a function" }
 ```
-- This error is caused by the cloud.
+- This error started appearing after I deployed it to the cloud.
 Sometimes the image instance might not be completely ready at the moment of the call. **This is a known issue and I am working on fixing it**.
-However, you can just ignore it and recall the endpoint again and the API will work as expected.
+However, you can just ignore it and resend the request again and the API will work as expected.

 I implemented the checking logic to check the **Appreciation** column, by default after you completed the course's survey, the grade for the course is **'P'** indicating that the grade is not revealed yet.
 Once the grade is revealed, it will be changed to **'A'** or **'B'** or any other grade.
 So I just check if the grade is 'P' or not.
 If it is not 'P', then the grade is revealed and I will send a message to the user with the revealed grades and the current CGPA.